Cross: Douglas Berman, The Final Sentence

 In short, I concluded pretty quickly that BigLaw was not going to be a long-term fit for my long-term personal commitments.
 I also figured out pretty quickly that the BigLaw experience was not a perfect professional fit either, but this was in large part because I found so much of my work so interesting I kept wishing I had more time (and could bill a client) for writing critically about what I was doing and learning.

 For example, I was involved in interesting patent and trademark litigation for a major client, and I was especially intrigued by the unique forms and fora in which this litigation was taking place.
+When it comes to commerical litigation, a commercial litigation lawyer would be helpful for those who are having issues with it.
 I recall wishing I could take a month off to write an article about what was wise (and not so wise) about how this litigation was directly and indirectly impacted by its setting.
 But, of course, neither the firm nor its clients wanted to pay for me to do academic-type writing about my experiences.
 In this way, though I was enjoying my BigLaw lawyering experiences, I came to realize that I would enjoy even more the day-to-day work of being a legal academic.

 Q. During your time at Paul Weiss, you were able to devote significant pro bono efforts to the representation of a Texas death row prisoner.
 How did that come about?
 Was that part of a pro bono program offered associates at Paul Weiss?
 How did you end up working with a Texas convict?
 Did this representation influence your views on the death penalty?
 Do you have sufficient faith in the system to believe that it’s capable of sufficient certainty to put a person to death?